b12-archive/doxie-core/Readme.md

 ```

 **Heads up!** *doxie-core* is a very simple, slim system.
-A good deal of power has been given to plugin authors.
-A plugin can do a lot – but with power comes responsibility.
+We give a lot of power to plugin authors.
+But beware!
+With power comes responsibility.
 When writing a plugin make sure you know the rules and keep to them.
 You can easily break other plugins otherwise.

 Here’s the signature your plugin function should match: